Phoebezuo/Phoebezuo.github.io/_posts/2021-10-08-SQL-Study-Notes.md

 SELECT 1050 * (1 + 0.10) AS "price incl GST"
 ```

-For further operators supported by PostgreSQL see [its documentation about its mathematical functions and operators](http://www.postgresql.org/docs/current/static/functions-math.html).

 **Note for Oracle users**

 While PostgreSQL allows to directly use the `SELECT` statement to evaluate a mathematical expression, in Oracle you always have to select `FROM` some table.
 The usual workaround with Oracle is that there's a standard single-row table in every Oracle instance, called `Dual` that can be used to let Oracle run a `SELECT` query exactly once.
 The same example query in Oracle syntax: